kellylab/Fireworks/docs/Example.rst

 Examples
 =====================================
 The below examples walk through the scripts in the examples examples directory of the main project on Github.
-All of these examples can be run as Jupyter notebooks on 'Binder <https://mybinder.org/v2/gh/kellylab/Fireworks/master>'_
+All of these examples can be run as Jupyter notebooks on `Binder <https://mybinder.org/v2/gh/kellylab/Fireworks/master>`_

 Making a Model